foliveira/blog/_posts/2015-04-15-jscs-and-jscs-fixer.md

 ![fix-it][fix-it-gif]

-I do intend, in the near future, to add a settings view to the package that would allow a user to customise some details like the location of their prefered JSCS installation (either system-wide or project based) or to define the location of a `.jscsrc` or a default preset to use as a fallback.
+I do intend, in the near future, to add a settings view to the package that would allow a user to customize some details like the location of their preferred JSCS installation (either system-wide or project based) or to define the location of a `.jscsrc` or a default preset to use as a fallback.

 ## Closing notes